johanzi/gwas_gemma/README.md

 the phenotype for interest with one value per row, with the same order than for the VCF file (no header)

 **Note 1: The phenotype file should be in unix format and should not contain empty lines.**

-**Note 2: If the chromosome names contain characters, plink will replace them by 0.
-This should not matter if no SNP information is provided in the 3rd column of the VCF file (only dots).
-Otherwise, the chromosome information will be lost and no Manhattan plot can be plotted.
-To avoid this, either check that the chromosome names in your VCF file are only integers.
-Otherwise, check that the third column of your VCF file contains only dots (.).**

 <div id='section-id-35'/>